School of Business

 ACCT 3102 - Intermediate Accounting II (3 Credits)

 Financial accounting and reporting related to inventory, property, plant and equipment, intangibles, liabilities and stockholders' equity.
-Offered: Spring.

 Prerequisites: ACCT 3101